 A German MEP recently put forward a motion that every teenager in EU member states should get a free Interrail pass on their 18th birthday.
 The Mail called it a “£1-billion bribe…in a desperate scheme to win support for the EU.”
 I call it a lovely idea.
 Like the popular Erasmus Programme, it will help foster a shared sense of European identity among young people, just as my own youthful experiences opened my mind to a whole new world of ideas and made me feel a little less isolated in my unfortunately Anglo-Saxon island mentality.
 As the English metaphysical poet John Donne presciently wrote: “No man is an island, entire of itself, every man is a piece of the continent, a piece of the main.”
 He goes on: “If a clod be washed away by the sea, Europe is the less.”

 Damn if those (almost 400-year-old) words aren’t breaking news.
 Clod can also mean a stupid person in English.
-Because of a few power-wielding clods invoking rivers of blood and floods of immigrants, we are all the poorer.
+Because of a few power-wielding clods invoking rivers of blood and floods of immigrants and straight bananas, we are all the poorer.